dilawar/dilawar.github.io/_posts/2021/2021-05-28-vernaculars-are-not-in-danger.md

 ---
-title: No, vernaculars do not face external threats
+title: Vernaculars are not facing external threats
-author: Dilawar Singh
+date: 2021-05-28
-comment: true
+comments: true
 ---

 Let me add some context first.
 I am a native Hindustani speaker who spent most of his life in